Celestine (Lancelle) Coppesmette

 Summary

 Lived in Red River, Kewaunee County, Wisconsin for about 25 years.
 By 1920 was in Sappa Township, Harlan County, Nebraska.
 Died September 7, 1933 in Green Bay at age 79.
-Buried at Saint Paul Catholic Cemetery, Wrightstown.
+Buried at Allouez Catholic Cemetery and Chapel Mausoleum, Green Bay — sharing a headstone with Isidore.

 Relationships